How to Fix No Audio in a Mac Screen Recording: A Symptom-Based Checklist

 Qureco Screen Recorder UI

-1. Zero virtual audio setup
+1. Zero virtual-audio setup

 2. Completely free (unlimited time, no watermark)

-• Recording length: Unlimited
+• Recording length: unlimited

-• Watermark: None
+• Watermark: none

-• Credit card: Not required to download
+• Credit card: not required to download

 If you want "the next meeting to just work without thinking," this is the shortest path.

-Once your screen recording reliably captures audio, the next question becomes: what do you do with the recording?
+Once your screen recording reliably captures audio, the next question becomes: what do you actually do with the recording?
 In practice, writing meeting notes after the fact is the part that drains the most time.

-• AI generates meeting notes from your recording
+• AI generates meeting notes from your recording — summary, decisions, action items

 It turns "record and forget" into "record and own a permanent asset."
-If you usually paste meeting audio into an AI to generate notes, or organize all your meeting notes in Notion, this removes the entire manual workflow.
+If you usually paste meeting audio into an AI to generate notes, or organize all your meeting notes in Notion, this removes the entire manual loop.

 Can I just use BlackHole for free internal audio recording?